 Houston since I was about nine years of age.
-My father is a merchant at 5001 Washington Avenue, city of Houston.
+My father is a merchant at 5001 Washington Avenue, city of Houston, all harmen

-I have been attending school regularly since I was about seven years of age, but have not gone to school since August.
-On the night of August 23d, 1917, I was at home at 5001 Washington Avenue, and my father was in the saloon part of the building, and I had started in to him when I was shot in the abdomen by negro soldiers of the 24th Infantry.
-About an hour after I was shot I was carried to the Baptist Sanitarium and re-mained there for one day and then was carried home.
-I was confined to bed for about ten days, but have not yet entirely recovered from the effects of the bullet wound.
-At times the wound is still painful.
-Dr. F. Scott Glover, 325 Binz Building, was called in about forty-five minutes after I was shot and took me to the hospital, and Dr. Hiram R. Gillian, 3617 Washington Avenue, Houston, performed an operation on me that same night.
+I have been attending school regularly since I was about seven years of age, but have not gone to school since August 1/2 2001 Washington Avenue, on the night of August 28dy 1917, I was at home at 5001 Washington Avenue, and my father was in the saloon part of the building, and I had started in to him when I was shot in the abdomen by negro soldiers of the 24th Infantry.
+About an hour after I was shot I was carried to the Baptist Sanitarium and remained there for one day and then was carried home.
+I was confined to bed for about the day and then was carried home.
+I was confined to bed for about ten days, but have not vet entirely recovered from the effects of the bullet wound: At times the wound is still painful.
+Dr. F. Scott Glover, 325 Binz.
+Building, was called in about forty-five minutes after I was shot and took me to the hospital? and Dr. Hirain R. Gilliam; 3617.
+Washington Avenue, Houston, performed an operation on me that same night.
 On the 8th of October, 1917, it became necessary to perform another operation on me, and Dr. Gilliam did that also.
 Dr. Gilliam's bill for services rendered in connection with this wound is \$75 and Dr. Glover's bill is \$65.
 Hospital bill is \$12.25.

-I have not been able to attend school since I was wounded by the negro soldiers, but intend to return to school as soon as I am able.
+I have not been able to attend school since I was wounded by the negro soldiers, but intendato return to school as soon as I am able.